tantantzp/nothing/readme.txt

-this is the initial type of code at 19:06
+this is the initial type of code at 19:15 hello git